ITSSimulators/ODRoNeS/doc/logics.md

 ### laneSections ###
  - readOdr reads the "next" and "previous" lanes correctly from the link information.
- - information regarding the starting s is also stored.
+ - information regarding the starting s is stored in ` geometry::_roadSo`.
  - different laneSections within the same road may have a different number of lanes.
  - Multiple sections are created per road, one per laneSection.
 This means that:
-    * we have different SA lanes in different sections with the repeated Odr indices.
+    * we have different RNS lanes in different sections with the repeated Odr indices.
-    * the current approach has not been tested when there's a OneSided laneSection.
+    * OnseSided laneSections have not been tested.

-### variable width ###
+### Variable width ###
  The variable width is calculated using an array of Odr::offsets.
    The raw data is read at readOdr and stored at Odr::smaL as arrays of widths and borders, as well as in smaS as arrays of lane offsets (loffset).